 The second modelling challenge is the multi-regional scope, and its relation to the pressing issue of ecologically unequal exchange.
 This is an observation whereby the global structure of international trade is organised so that high-income economies systematically extract natural resources and labour from middle- and low-income economies, leading to an unequal distribution of socioeconomic and environmental burdens (Moran et al, 2013; Dorninger et al., 2021; Althouse & Svartzman, 2022; Hickel et al., 2022).
 The substitution of linear models of production with circular ones involves a fundamental restructuring of supply chains at a global scale, including a reduction in the demand for virgin raw materials.
-The current international division of labour means that different countries and regions specialise in the production of different primary and secondary products, the This implies that changes in trade flows necessitated by the CE transition can particularly harm Global South countries.
+Under the current international division of labour, global south countries have specialized in the production of agricultural commodities and extraction of mineral and raw materials, with global north countries specializing in manufactured good and knowledge intensive business-services.
+This implies that changes in trade flows necessitated by the CE transition can particularly harm Global South countries.

 In terms of being able to model ecologically unequal exchange, Leontief IO models, due to good data availability, show a high level of geographical coverage.
 Many of these studies focus on Japan (covering all strategies), as well as modelling strategies implemented in the US, China, the European Union, Kenya, the Philippines, and South Korea.
 The development of multi-regional IO tables has allowed recent studies, such as Duchin and Levine (2019), Wiebe et al. (2019), and Donati et al. (2020) to develop multi-regional applications.
 In contrast, only five of the CGE models and four of the macroeconometric IO studies we reviewed use multi-regional models.

 A dynamic multi-regional approach can capture potential trade-offs associated with CE interventions, such as how job creation in domestic recycling industries may come at the expense of employment losses in raw material extraction abroad.
 As de Boer et al. (2021) illustrate, these shifts can also lead to lower economic output and increased financial vulnerability in the Global South.
 Ecologically unequal exchange is commonly analysed using multi-regional EEIO tables, which underpin all three main macroeconomic approaches in the literature.
 However, CGE models typically operate at a more aggregated level, grouping multiple countries into broad regions due to computational constraints.
+For instance, Skelton et al. (2020) regional disaggregation is composed of only four regions, or Boonman et. al. (2023) who aggregates countries into 9 regions.
 This limits their ability to capture the nuanced regional impacts of CE policies.

 4.3 Dynamic effects